fkarg/fkarg.github.io/staged/longtermplans.md

 You might want to search for additional resources on how to define goals; The point is to define a situation or metric, that when achieved, your goal is achieved.
-It does not need to be the full mastery of a language, 'getting my drivers license' is a decent goal criterium for 'learn to drive'.
+It does not need to be the full mastery of a language, 'getting my driver's license' is a decent goal criterion for 'learn to drive'.

 Avoid paralysis by analysis by asking people who achieved what you want to do, how they _knew_ they achieved it.
 While you're at it, ask them about some tips